Office: 149 Holden Hall

 Her articles have appeared in The Journal of Women’s History, Sexuality and Culture, Social Research, Critical Philosophy of Race.

-She is a member of Texas Tech Teaching Academy and has received other teaching and research awards including the Texas Tech President’s Book Award, Texas Tech President’s Excellence in Teaching Award, and a National Endowment for the Humanities Summer Stipend.
+She is a member of the Texas Tech Teaching Academy and has received other teaching and research awards, including the Texas Tech President’s Book Award, Texas Tech President’s Excellence in Teaching Award, and a National Endowment for the Humanities Summer Stipend.
+In 2017, she received research fellowships from Texas Tech’s Institute for Peace and Conflict as well as the Humanities Center.

 Permanent Waves: The Making of the American Beauty Shop